Leasehold Conveyancing in Kew - Get a Quote from the leasehold experts approved by your lender

 • What you can do if a neighbour is in violation of a provision in their lease?

 • What the implications are if you breach a clause of your lease?
-For a comprehensive list of information to be contained in your report on your leasehold property in Kew please ask your conveyancer in ahead of your conveyancing in Kew
+For details of the information to be included in your report on your leasehold property in Kew please ask your solicitor in advance of your conveyancing in Kew

-• Last month I purchased a leasehold property in Kew.
-Am I liable to pay service charges for periods before my ownership?
+• Last month I purchased a leasehold flat in Kew.
+Do I have any liability for service charges for periods before completion of my purchase?

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-If all goes to plan we aim to complete our sale of a £150000 flat in Kew in just under a week.
-The management company has quoted £324 for Certificate of Compliance, building insurance schedule and previous years statements of service charge.
-Is the landlord entitled to charge an administration fee for a flat conveyance in Kew?
+• If all goes to plan we aim to complete the disposal of our £500000 apartment in Kew in just under a week.
+The freeholder has quoted £396 for Landlord’s certificate, building insurance schedule and previous years service charge statements.
+Is it legal for a freeholder to charge such fees for a leasehold conveyance in Kew?

 • Where consent is required before sale in Kew